dpresbit/zippy/README.md

 DEPENDENCIES:

-** UBUNTU Deps listed below, and instructions, can be found in the installdeps directory
+** Linux Deps listed below, and instructions, can be found in the installdeps directory

 - PIP Installer
 	- pip for istalling python packages